Commerce Minister Sets Agenda For FY ,2025–26 For Export Enhancement - UrduPoint

 Commerce Minister Sets Agenda For FY ,2025–26 For Export Enhancement

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Sep, 2025) The Minister for Commerce chaired a high-level meeting on Thursday to review Pakistan’s trade performance during the first two months of the current financial year 2025–26.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Sep, 2025) The Minister for Commerce, Jam Kamal Khan, chaired a high-level meeting on Thursday to review Pakistan’s trade performance during the first two months of the current financial year 2025–26.

 Senior officials and representatives from relevant departments attended the meeting, said a release issued here.
 The meeting noted that Pakistan’s exports remained stable at $ 5.11 billion during July–August 2025–26, despite challenging global conditions.